Yaosirrr/Thermal-tool/readme.txt

-***This is one of the tools I developed for thermal team when I worked during the last year.
+***This is one of the tools I developed for thermal team.
 ***This tool is used for extracting specific data(such as the server's temperature and PWM speed) from a bunch of logs, and generate corresponding Microsoft Excel reports.

 The directories of the project are as bellow.